-The Art House Convergence is dedicated to creating a safe, respectful, and inclusive environment across all of its various manifestations including its conferences, events, online forums, official communications, and moderated listserv.
+The Art House Convergence is dedicated to creating a safe, respectful, and inclusive environment across all of its various manifestations including its conferences, events, and online spaces.

 Everyone has the right to enjoy our programs and activities free of harassment, threats, mistreatment, or discrimination.
 We reserve the right to revoke access to any of our activities for anyone who does not adhere to the organization’s code of conduct.

 These policies apply to all participants in Art House Convergence organized events or forums including delegates, guests, staff, volunteers, and vendors.
 Press and other functionaries are held to the same standards.

 We are committed to creating conditions for equity.

 - Bullying, intimidation, stalking, or threats in person or online.

 - The use of epithets, slurs, or negative stereotyping.

 - Violence or assault of any kind.